 Join a play-group or gym class if you’re keen.
 A baby massage group, or just a pram push group can all be great ways to keep up your human contact.
 Avoid falling into the trap of making every second count when it comes to playing with your baby.
 They will benefit from some quiet, calm time alone when they can just chill out as well.
 If they are happy and don’t need to be fed or settled, give them the opportunity to just look at their toys and entertain themselves.
 This is an important, life-long skill which starts in the early years.

 If you are feeling a little unchallenged try to make a point of reading, even if it’s something light.
 Listening to the radio, subscribing to a magazine, signing up for e-newsletters can all help with maintaining connections with the outside world.
 You may find your focus is so strongly on your baby at the moment that everything else just takes a back seat.
 This is fine and healthy, but don’t forget your needs too when it comes to maintaining your own brain pathways.

 You may find yourself reflecting on when would be the right time to have another baby.
 Even though you aren’t likely to be making any firm plans, you could reflect on the last 6 months and consider if having more children is on your agenda.
 There is no ideal age gap between children in a family – there are just too many individual variables which influence this decision.

 If your baby is finally sleeping for longer overnight, enjoy the benefits of this yourself.
 If you still find yourself struggling to keep your eyes open past 8pm give into your body’s signs that you need to sleep.
-Some women experience overwhelming fatigue at this stage and just put it down to the demands of parenting.
+Some parents experience overwhelming fatigue at this stage and just put it down to the demands of parenting.
 But if you still feel exhausted even if you’re having a reasonable amount of sleep each day, check with your G.P.
 Thyroid or hormonal imbalance is not uncommon and one of the symptoms is extreme tiredness.